urduhack/urduhack/docs/quickstart/tokenization.rst

 Word Tokenizer
 -----------------------
-To convert the raw Urdu text into tokens, we need to use :py:func:`~urduhack.tokenization.tokenizer.word_tokenizer` function.
+To convert the raw Urdu text into tokens, we need to use :py:func:`~urduhack.tokenization.word_tokenizer` function.
 Before doing this we need to normalize our sentence as well.
 For normalizing the urdu sentence use :py:func:`urduhack.normalization.normalize` function.